 Admission requirements and application procedures for the M.A. program are the same as for all programs of study at the seminary (see "Admission Procedures").
-Students will generally not be admitted into a degree program if their goals are not consistent with the ministries for which the program is designed to equip them.
+Students will generally not be admitted into a degree program without goals consistent with the ministries for which the program is designed to equip them.